Tax Reduction Strategies

 Trust-Based Strategies and Real Tradeoffs

-In certain cases, we evaluate trust-based planning strategies designed to spread tax liability over time.
+In certain situations, we evaluate trust-based planning strategies designed to spread tax liability over time.
 These structures can create a defined income stream and allow remaining assets to benefit future generations.
 They may also provide a degree of asset protection.

 However, these strategies introduce real constraints.
-Assets are committed to a legal structure.
-Liquidity is reduced.
-The strategy depends on timing, asset type, and income needs aligning correctly.
-When those factors are off, the costs can outweigh the benefits.
+Assets become committed to a legal structure.
+Liquidity declines, and the strategy depends on timing, asset type, and income needs aligning correctly.

-We have seen these strategies fail when they are implemented too late or sized incorrectly.
+We have seen tax strategies fail when they are implemented too late or sized incorrectly.
 Problems also arise when tax planning is treated as a stand-alone move.
-Our role is to assess whether a strategy fits within the broader planning context before a transaction locks the outcome in place.

 IPO or Stock Grant